deeppavlov/chatsky/CONTRIBUTING.md

 poetry run poe quick_test
 ```

-_There's also quick_test_coverage for quick htmlcov generation, though it is very likely to be incomplete due to deselection of some tests_
+_There's also quick_test_coverage for quick htmlcov generation, though it is very likely to be incomplete due to deselection of some tests._

 To make sure that the code satisfies only the style requirements, run
 ```bash